ahmeteminersoy/src-python/README.md

-# MyProjects //The things that I tried by myself.
+# Python Examples that I made while learning the programming language of Python.